isprojects/mstform/README.md

 });
 ```

 To implement hidden behavior, pass in `isHidden`.
+You can also
+determine whether a repeating form is disabled from add and remove using `isRepeatingFormDisabled`.
+It's up to you to use this information to
+render the add and remove buttons with the disabled status, however.